open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q16: What do I do if I already have a github.io with my user name?

-You have a couple of options.
+You have a few options:

 1. If you are not using the repo anymore you can delete it and then follow the [First Steps](vi-first-steps.md).

-2. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repro &lt;orgname&gt;.github.io
+2. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repo &lt;orgname&gt;.github.io.

-3. Or you can just create another github account, and use that for OLE work
+3. Or you can just create another GitHub account, and use that for OLE work.

 #### Q17: What do I do if I am on Unix/Mac/Linux and accidentally give root permissions, corrupting the installation of the vagrant vm?